-Nikos A. Nissiotis, "Pneumatological Christology as a Presupposition of Ecclesiology," 249-250.
+16 Nikos A. Nissiotis, "Pneumatological Christology as a Presupposition of Ecclesiology," 249-250.
 Nissiotis explains: . . . the continuously renewed event of the Spirit and also as an established historical reality.
 If the act of the Spirit is recognized as the second personal revelation of God in history, if Pentecost signifies a new and decisive epiphany of the Trinitarian God in time, which is as important as the first one in Christ and which is inseparable from it, then the Church is God's permanent gift to men, given in Christ."

-&lt;sup>17 Nikos A. Nissiotis, "Pneumatological Christology as a Presupposition of Ecclesiology," 244.
+17 Nikos A. Nissiotis, "Pneumatological Christology as a Presupposition of Ecclesiology," 244.

-The Orthodox doctrine of theosis holds together the mystery of the incarnation with the mystery of salvation.
-Irenaeus and Athanasius viewed the purpose of the incarnation in the following paraphrase: "God became what we (human) are so that we might become what he is
+18 The Orthodox doctrine of theosis holds together the mystery of the incarnation with the mystery of salvation.
+Irenaeus and Athanasius viewed the purpose of the incarnation in the following paraphrase: "God became what we (human) are so that we might become what he is (divine); and in becoming what we are God never ceased to be who God is; so that as we become what God is we will never cease to be who we are."

-Pentecost could not move the missio dei toward the future of the New Creation without the earlier work of Christ and the Spirit in the missio dei in Cross and Resurrection.
+New Creation without the earlier work of Christ and the Spirit in the missio dei in Cross and Resurrection.